-Southern California skies clear but highway closures persist
+Southern California skies clear but highway problems persist

-LOS ANGELES (AP) — Southern California skies turned clear and cold Friday in the aftermath of a powerful winter storm but sections of major highways remained closed due to snow, ice and traffic accidents.
+LOS ANGELES (AP) — Southern California skies turned clear and cold Friday in the aftermath of a powerful winter storm but sections of a major highway remained closed due to snow, ice and traffic accidents.

-A closure of Interstate 5 that began Christmas night continued in the mountains north of Los Angeles on the notorious Grapevine section of the key highway through towering Tejon Pass.
+The closure of Interstate 5 that began Christmas night continued in the mountains north of Los Angeles on the notorious Grapevine section of the key highway through towering Tejon Pass.

+“Last night, roadway temperatures dropped into the single digits causing miles of roadway to freeze,” the California Highway Patrol office explained in a tweet.
+It said Caltrans has been working tirelessly to thaw the ice before escorting traffic as a safe speed.

 In the inland region to the east, the Cajon Pass section of Interstate 15 reopened after being closed for many hours.
-The major route for travel between greater Los Angeles and Las Vegas was still partially closed in the Mojave Desert between Baker, California, and Primm, Nevada.
+The major route for travel between greater Los Angeles and Las Vegas also reopened in the Mojave Desert after a lengthy shutdown between Baker, California, and Primm, Nevada.

 Adding to the traffic misery, accidents caused massive morning backups on icy State Route 14, a major commuter route between Los Angeles and high desert cities in the snow-blanketed Antelope Valley.
 Other high desert routes had similar problems.

+In Arizona, rain and snow made roads and highways slick in a broad area stretching from Flagstaff and the Grand Canyon in the north to southeastern Arizona, including the desert along Interstate 10 east of Benson.

-I-5 rises to more than 4,100 feet (1,250 meters) in Tejon Pass between Los Angeles and the San Joaquin Valley, making it susceptible to storm closures, especially on the steep section known as the Grapevine.
+In California, I-5 rises to more than 4,100 feet (1,250 meters) in Tejon Pass between Los Angeles and the San Joaquin Valley, making it susceptible to storm closures, especially on the steep section known as the Grapevine.

 Cajon Pass rises to more than 3,700 feet (1,128 meters) between the San Gabriel and San Bernardino mountains on I-15, which also carries commuter traffic in addition to people traveling between southern Nevada and Southern California’s cities.